ulebule/firebase_fluter_ao/README.md

 Go to https://console.firebase.google.com/
 Create a Firebase project

 Open created project

 Add Flutter app

 Follow the instructions for install and run FlutterFire CLI

-Note: if you want to add Google provider you need also to crate SHA1, for example keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android
+Note: if you want to add Google provider you need also to crate SHA1, for example:

+keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android